(855) 851-5000

 You should obtain a Temporary or Permanent Visa before buying and registering a vehicle as you will be required to provide a CURP number at some point, which you receive from having a Resident Visa.

-In other incidents you may hear of the car dealer providing tourists with a generic CURP in order to make the sale, again we recommend you complete your immigration process and receive a valid CURP.
+In other incidents you may hear of the car dealer providing tourists with a generic RFC in order to make the sale, again we recommend you complete your immigration process and receive a valid CURP so then after you can request an RFC.
 Depending on the State the CURP should only be assigned through your residency and issued by INM Instituto Nacional de Migración, in person or online or by Registro Civil.
 In Playa del Carmen INM issues the CURP.

 If you are in the market for a used car and find one you are interested in buying be sure the seller can provide the original factura (receipt) of the car, you will need this receipt in order to register the car.
 If the seller does not have the original receipt, you should move on and find a different vehicle.

-The seller should provide tax receipts for previous years if the seller does not have them you will go to the licensing center and pay for a print out of all the past receipts or pay the balance owed.
+The seller should provide tax receipts for previous years if the seller does not have them you would have to go to the licensing center and pay for a print out of all the past receipts and pay the balance owed.

 Preparing to Purchase and Register a Vehicle: